tdumitrescu/test-requests/README.md

 NB: These handlers will never be available at server routes except in the test environment.

-If the handler returns a String or Object, this return value will be rendered into the response, as HTML or JSON respectively:
+If the handler returns a String or Object (including arrays), this return value will be rendered into the response, as HTML or JSON respectively:

 ```javascript
 testRequests.registerHandlers({